tammahasya/owid-energy-consumption-exploratory/README.md

 - SQL
 - Tableau Public
 - R
+- Python (Machine Learning)

-Providing a thorough view of our energy consumption patterns.
+Providing a thorough view of our energy consumption patterns and forecasting.

 ---